 Share your family’s best recipes with friends.
 Simply compile all of your favorites into a notebook, and to round out the gift, make one of the dishes to go along with it.
 After all, there’s nothing better than sharing a home-cooked meal with your nearest and dearest.
 And while the meal will last only for a short time, the custom recipe book will last forever.
 It is truly the gift that keeps on giving.
-For other holiday cooking ideas, check out these 13 delicious Christmas food gifts that anyone can bake.

 Gone are the days of the mixed tape, but you can still give the gift of music to a special someone.
 Create your own holiday playlist of your favorite Christmas tunes, and don’t forget to include a few songs that the recipient particularly loves, too.
 You’ll likely want to add some (or all) of these 20 best-ever Christmas songs.

 You can never go wrong with homemade holiday cookies.
 The cookies are festive enough on their own, but they look even better on a pretty Christmas plate.
 And aside from enjoying these yummy treats, the recipient will appreciate all the time and effort that went into this gift.
 Another idea for spreading the cookie cheer: Organize a cookie-exchange party so that you can get more people involved in this simple gift swap—and so you can try even more cookies.
 For your cookie-palooza, try these 20 Christmas cookie recipes you’ll want to make this year (and every year).